Iamarghyasaha/bankingApp/README.md

 ## License

-This project is not licensed you can do wahtever you want! hehe acctually I've tried to write readme file first time.
+This project is not licensed you can do whatever you want! hehe:) acctually I've tried to write readme file first time.